Primary candidates speak at Midlothian forum

-Five contested races are on the March 3 primary ballot in Ellis County, and all five were represented at the Midlothian Chamber of Commerce’s candidate forum.
+Five contested races are on the March 3 primary ballot in Ellis County, and all five were represented at the Midlothian Chamber of Commerce’s candidate forum on Monday night.

-An audience of about 200 people attended Monday night’s forum at the Midlothian Conference Center and heard candidates — all Republicans — give a two-minute introduction, answer a short series of questions from moderator Ross Weaver, and finish up with a two-minute conclusion.
+A crowd of about 200 people attended the forum at the Midlothian Conference Center and heard candidates — all Republicans — give a two-minute introduction, answer a short series of questions from moderator Ross Weaver, and finish up with a two-minute conclusion.

 The races that are being contested are Judge, Court at Law No. 3; County and District Attorney; Ellis County Sheriff; Texas House District 10; and Precinct 3 Commissioner.